Click on the department link to go directly to its listing

 Kaitlyn Ackerman teaches Adv.
 Algebra 2, Algebra and Math Lab.
 She holds a BSEd in Integrated Mathematics from Bowling Green State University.
 She joined the district for the 2013-14 school year.

 Cassandra Alanen is the department facilitator.
-She teaches Pre-Calculus and Algebra 2.
+She teaches Advanced Pre-Calculus and Geometry.
 She holds a BA from Kent State University and an MA in Mathematics from Cleveland State.
 Before joining LHS in 2000, she was a teacher at Lake Catholic High School.
 She is a former cheerleading and gymnastics coach.
 RETURN TO TOP

 Kirk Culler teaches Geometry, Advanced Geometry and Math Lab.
 He holds a BA from Malone University and an MA from Kent State University.
 He is a member of the LHS 2.0 Geometry team.
 Mr. Culler joined Lakewood in 2004.
 Before joining LHS, he taught Math at Stow High School and served as the JV basketball coach.
 Mr. Culler also taught at Eastlake North High School where he was the varsity basketball coach.
 RETURN TO TOP